 In order to show that the property owner behaved negligently and that their actions led to your injuries, you must satisfy the following criteria:

 As an example, imagine a property owner has broken steps leading into an establishment.
 The property owner is fully aware of the issue but has not acted to correct it.
 You enter the property via the steps, trip, and break your arm in the resulting fall.

 Using the above example, imagine you’re not able to work while recovering from your injury.
 This causes you to lose wages, which is compounded by medical bills you must pay out of pocket.
 You would be able to pursue lost wages and medical costs in your premises liability claim.
 You may also be able to pursue pain and suffering depending on the circumstances of the accident.

 Pursuing pain and suffering is more complex since it’s not easily quantifiable like lost wages and medical bills.
 You must establish that your normal way of living has been significantly disrupted and that your injuries caused a debilitating impairment.
 For instance, imagine you broke a hip instead of an arm in the fall.
 This injury is far more severe and requires a much longer recovery period.

 Even cut and dried negligence cases are complex, which is why an attorney’s assistance is crucial.
-Martinez, Hart, Thompson & Sanchez, P.C.has extensive knowledge of New Mexico premises liability laws.
+Martinez, Hart, Sanchez & Romero, P.C. has extensive knowledge of New Mexico premises liability laws.
 Our team of attorneys have experience with many types of cases, including swimming pool accidents, slips and falls, negligent security, and more.
 We’ll help you compile the necessary evidence to ensure you receive the justice you deserve.
 Contact us today to learn more or call 505-343-1776 to schedule your free initial consultation.